India, Brazil fuel surge in COVID-19 cases, deaths in world

 April 11 (UPI) -- India and Brazil are dominating a surge in COVID-19 deaths and cases as nations around the world are ramping up vaccinations in efforts to curb the pandemic amid restrictions, including lockdowns.

-With global deaths at 2,942,201 and cases at 136,264,301 so far Sunday, according to Worldometers.info tracking, the two counties 9,188 miles apart on opposite sides of the globe have been setting records.
+With global deaths at 2,949,161 and cases at 136,628,506 on Sunday, according to Worldometers.info tracking, the two counties 9,188 miles apart on opposite sides of the globe have been setting records.

 Brazil has far exceeded that percentage, growing by 26.8% with a gain of 20,939 deaths in one week.
 That includes surpassing 4,000 for the first time twice last week, 4,211 Tuesday and 4,190 Thursday.
 Saturday's increase was 2,535.